 For an example of a midwife visit during pregnancy, have a look at the video below.

-If you want to more information to help planning for your childbirth, check out any of these books.
+If you want more information to help plan for your childbirth, check out any of these books.
 (The links go to Amazon for more information and reviews.)